changwonchoi/HMM-model/readme.md

-# My course work on HMM-model at Udacity
+# This repository contains my course work on HMM-model at Udacity

 ## Introduction